Ego Strength Assessment Tool for Psychedelic Preparation

 Green Zone (36–45): High overall ego strength and readiness for psychedelic work.

-Yellow Zone (24–35): Moderate ego strength.
-Some traits may need further support or development.
+Yellow Zone (24–35): Moderate ego strength; some traits may require support.

-Red Zone (Below 24): Low ego strength.
-Recommend deferral and additional preparation or support before engaging in psychedelic work.
+Red Zone (Below 24): Low ego strength; recommend deferral and more preparation.

 Final Summary: Synthesizing Scores and Intuition

-This Ego Strength Assessment Tool is designed to support facilitators in evaluating psychological readiness for psychedelic work, not to replace human judgment.
-While numeric scores provide a helpful framework, they should always be interpreted within the broader context of the client’s lived experience and the facilitator’s own intuitive understanding.
+The Ego Strength Assessment Tool helps facilitators evaluate clients’ psychological readiness for psychedelic experiences.
+It does not replace human judgment.
+Numeric scores offer a helpful framework.
+However, they must always be considered in the context of clients’ lived experiences and the facilitator’s intuitive insights.

 Section 1 (Client Self-Reflection): 40 – High self-reported resilience and insight